Self-build mortgages explained – what to expect in 2026

 This makes a self build possible even for those who can't afford to finance the entire build from savings.
 That said, there are some limitations that come with this type of mortgage.
-They're less widely available, which means they may be less competitive, and depending on the type of self build mortgage you choose, the rates are typically higher than a 'standard' mortgage.
+They're less widely available than standard mortgages, which means they may be less competitive, and depending on the type of self build mortgage you choose, the rates are typically higher.

 What is a self build mortgage?